 Given the internet, it is clear it requires time and skill to efficiently use those technologies.
 But there is kind of a pattern here: software that stems from the internet (social media) also requires time and skill.
 Naturally, another tool, artificial intelligence (AI), follows this same pattern.
-While I won’t dive into how to use AI effectively, there is an intuition that it’s a tool that can’t be overused and that it could be efficient to add in our lives.
+While I won’t dive into how to use AI effectively, there is an intuition it’s a tool that can’t be overused and that it’s possibly efficient to add in our lives.
 Whatever buzzword for technology comes next, it’s important to consider the perspective(s) of the piece, harmful downsides, and the courage to take a break.

 Works Cited